Tel: 604-323-8900

 -

 Yes.
-When performed by a professionally trained doctor, axial spinal traction is safe.
+When performed by a professionally trained doctor, Pelvis-Stabilized Axial Spinal Traction is safe and highly controlled.

-We use specialized traction equipment—such as a cervical harness and stabilizing pads—to keep your head and neck in the correct position and control the traction force.
-The doctor adjusts the force based on your body condition and can stop the procedure at any time.
+We use specialized equipment—including a precision cervical harness, stabilizing pads, and pelvic anchors—to keep your spine in the correct alignment.
+The doctor adjusts the force based on your specific condition and monitors your response throughout the session.

 What Does It Feel Like?